An annotation by Harrison Meyer, Staff Editor

 European Parliament Press Release (Ref. no. 20200619IPR81613), New Rules Allow EU Consumers to Defend Their Rights Collectively (June 22, 2020).

-While this is ultimately an empirical question, because most medical product manufacturers operate in both the U.S. and the E.U., high U.S. liability driving extensive testing benefits E.U. consumers by providing them with better tested products without altering their liability regimes.
+While this is ultimately an empirical question, because most medical product manufacturers operate in both the United States and the European Union, high U.S. liability driving extensive testing benefits E.U. consumers by providing them with better tested products without altering their liability regimes.